dannyvaks/reflection_agent_education/readme.md

 Assessment questions are created using Retrieval Augmented Generation (RAG).
-During lecture processing, the agent retrieves up to five similar examples from a Kaggle dataset of Python instructions.
+During lecture processing, the agent retrieves up to five similar examples from a local dataset of Python instructions.
 Each example provides an `instruction`, `input`, and `output` field:

 ```